CMPSC-580-Allegheny-College-Spring-2024/own-project-hayleepierce/project_proposal.md

 ### Sentiment Analysis

 Sentiment analysis is the process of identifying the emotion/tone behind a piece of text.
 There are numerous models that are pre-trained to perform sentiment analysis, including VADER (Valence Aware Dictionary and sEntiment Reasoner), TextBlob, and BERT (Bidirectional Encoder Representations from Transformers).

 The majority of existing literature uses VADER and/or TextBlob to analyze text from social media posts [1, 2, 3].
 The VADER model provides a positive, negative, and neutral score that add to a total of 100.
 A downside to this model is that it was trained using data from social media; consequently, analysis of any other type of text is not guaranteed to be accurate.
 The TextBlob model produces a polarity score between -1 and 1 and a subjectivity score between 0 and 1.
 Unfortunately, the documentation about what data was used to train the model is lacking.
-Some of the literature uses BERT

-[1, 2, 3, 4, 5]
+Some of the literature uses BERT to perform sentiment analysis; for example, Singh et. al. [2021] classifies the emotion of tweets relating to COVID-19 using the BERT model [4].
+Alaparthi and Mishra [2021] look at four different methods of performing sentiment analysis, two of them being the BERT and SentiWordNet models [5].

-### Data: Gathering and Preparing
+### Data: Gathering and Preparation

-[6, 7, 8, 9]
+Web scraping is the process of extracting data from websites.
+Vincent Smith [2019] discusses web scraping in-depth and walks the reader through the process of developing a web scraping tool using the programming language Go [6].

+The Beautiful Soup Python library allows for the parsing of HTML files [7].
+This library can be used to find specific information from the HTML files obtained by scraping the web, such as the URL and the title.
+It can also be used to prepare a string of text for analysis.
+Yongquan Li [2022] used several Python libraries, including the Beautiful Soup library to discuss methods of data collecting and HTML parsing [8].

+Text mining is the process of deducing meaningful information from the patterns and trends found within text.
+One book written on this process covers several algorithms that are used to mine text, discussing the theory behind them and how to apply them [9].
+Another book on text mining focuses on the process of mining through text that is unstructured and how the process is different than mining through structured text [10].

 ### User Interface

-[10]
+Flask is a web framework that was written using Python.
+It can be used in conjunction with other libraries to build a web application and provide users with a friendly interface to interact with.
+Matt Copperwaite and Charles Leifer [2015] wrote a book that provides helpful explanations of Flask [10].

 ## Prototype